simon-duchastel/dyson-swarm/README.md

 - Tasks can have zero or more dependencies
 - Dependencies are stored as an array of task IDs in the frontmatter
-- Circular dependencies are automatically prevented
+- Circular dependencies are automatically disallowed, ex.
+A->B, B->C, C->A is invalid.
 - Both main tasks and subtasks can have dependencies

 ```javascript